Regimental Sgt. Zippo

 Regimental Sgt.
-Zippo is the thirty-first studio album by English musician Elton John.
-Originally recorded in 1967 and 1968, it remained unreleased until Record Store Day of June 2021, when the mono version was issued on vinyl.
-In early July 2022, the album saw a broader release in stereo vinyl and stereo/mono CD.
+Zippo is the thirty-first studio album by British musician Elton John.
+Recorded during late 1967 and early 1968, it was originally intended to be John's debut album, but his publisher Dick James did not approve of the record's musical style, and the album was scrapped.
+John then recorded and released Empty Sky (1969) as his debut album instead.
+Regimental Sgt.
+Zippo remained unreleased until Record Store Day of June 2021, when it was issued in mono on vinyl.
+It was followed by a wider release of the album in July 2022 in stereo vinyl and stereo/mono CD.

 Background

 Regimental Sgt.
 Zippo was recorded between November 1967 and May 1968.
-For the sessions, John worked with musicians who were either his or his manager Steve Brown's associates, including guitarist Caleb Quaye and drummer Roger Pope (both members of the band Hookfoot at the time), and bassist Tony Murray (from the Troggs).
-The project was eventually shelved in favour of what would become John's debut album, Empty Sky (1969).
+For the sessions, Elton John worked with musicians who were either his or his manager Steve Brown's associates, including guitarist Caleb Quaye and drummer Roger Pope (both members of the band Hookfoot at the time), and bassist Tony Murray (from the Troggs).
+The songs were recorded in a four-track studio at the offices of Dick James Music.

+The project was eventually shelved in favour of what became John's debut album, Empty Sky (1969).
+Bernie Taupin later confirmed his and Elton John's love of the Beatles and the Moody Blues; however, Dick James, whose company published John and Taupin's songs, did not believe that this was the right artistic direction for them.

 According to John's collaborator Bernie Taupin, the album's trippy sound was "a tip of the hat to Sgt.
 Pepper.
 It certainly proved that we were hanging on the coattails of things that were currently popular – things like 'A Whiter Shade of Pale' were in vogue at that particular point in time.
 I think, in a way, I was literally trying to be part of a gang."

-Plastic Penny—which featured drummer Nigel Olsson, who would become a full-fledged member of John's band in the 1970s—covered "Turn to Me" in 1969.
+Plastic Penny, which featured drummer Nigel Olsson, who played on Empty Sky, and by 1970 was a member of the Elton John Band, covered "Turn to Me" in 1969 on their album Currency.

 Release

 Regimental Sgt.
-Zippo was eventually released, 53 years after its inception, on 12 June 2021 for Record Store Day, as a mono vinyl-only release limited to 7,000 copies.
+Zippo was eventually released, 53 years after its recording, on 12 June 2021 for Record Store Day, as a mono vinyl-only release limited to 7,000 copies.
 It was released on compact disc on 8 July 2022, featuring both mono and stereo mixes of the complete album, along with a stereo vinyl version.

 Track listing

-All songs are written by Elton John and Bernie Taupin, except where noted.
+All tracks are written by Elton John and Bernie Taupin, except where noted.